minidogg/bopl-modding-resources/docs/classNames/ability.md

 # Ability Class Names
+This is a mapping of all the abilities and their related class names.
+The primary class name is always the ability itself.
+The related class names are usually things like what an ability generates.

 | Ability    | Primary Class Name | Related Class Names |
 | -------- | --------- | --------- |